the-whiz84/Python_Projects/Day03-BMI_Calculator_and_Treasure_Island/treasure_island_README.md

 * 'You\'re at a crossroad.
 Where do you want to go?
 Type "left" or "right"'
 * 'You\'ve come to a lake.
 There is an island in the middle of the lake.
 Type "wait" to wait for a boat.
 Type "swim" to swim across.'
 * "You arrive at the island unharmed.
 There is a house with 3 doors.
 One red, one yellow and one blue.
-Which colour do you choose?"
+Which color do you choose?"
 * "It's a room full of fire.
 Game Over."
 * "You found the treasure!
 You Win!"
 * "You enter a room of beasts.
 Game Over."